You have no items in your Shopping Basket.

 Websites to buy board games

 If you are looking for a special location to swim, then you should consider heading to the Thermae Bath Spa as it is home to an iconic rooftop pool that overlooks the city.
+It opened again on 1st September, having been closed due to Covid-19 restrictions, but there is reduced capacity due to social distancing so you will need to book ahead.

 As well as the open-air rooftop pool, there is the Minerva Bath, a Wellness Suite and a range of spa treatments that you can enjoy during your trip.